 - A. The DOH offers hearing rights to providers who have experienced any adverse action taken by DOH/DMHF, or by the OA.
 Providers must submit a written request for a hearing to DOH in order to access the hearing process.
-Please refer to the DOH/DMHF Provider Manual, General Information, Section 1, Chapter 6-15, Administrative Review/Fair Hearing. - B. Adverse actions that providers may appeal include: - 1.
-Actions relating to enrollment as an ABI Waiver provider,
+Please refer to the DOH/DMFH Provider Manual, General Information, Section 1, Chapter 6-15, Administrative Review/Fair Hearing. - B. Adverse actions that providers may appeal include: - 1.
+Actions relating to enrollment as a Waiver provider, - 2.
+Contract reimbursement rates, - 3.
+Sanctions or other adverse actions related to provider performance, or - 4.
+Improper conduct by DSPD in performing delegated Waiver responsibilities.